danlentz/printv/README.md

 ### Desiredata

-1. Cleaner formatted output from LET, LET*, and COND
+1. Cleaner formatted output from LET, LET*, and COND.
-2. Consistent ";;;" prefixing for every line of output of LET, LET*, COND, and evaluated forms
+2. Consistent ";;;" prefixing for every line of output of LET, LET*, COND, and other evaluated forms.
-3. Dynamic tracking of indent according to structure
+3. Dynamic tracking of indent according to structure.
 4. Forms with implicit progn occurring within printv should have that progn recursively PRINTVed, with incorporation of formatting described by items 1, 2, and 3, above.